 In business, social proof is used as a marketing technique, where companies activate programs that harness the power of word-of-mouth advertising.
 Social proof advertising works exceptionally well and lets customers complete the legwork for businesses.

-The information below will showcase several excellent examples of social proof psychology (link to the article when it's published) in action.
+The information below will showcase several excellent examples of social proof psychology in action.
 We'll identify five social proof advertising methods and introduce a cost-effective and potent social proof software solution.

 Let's get started.

 Check Out These Inspiring Examples of Social Proof on Websites

 We all know the power of word-of-mouth advertising.
 While every business's goal is always to satisfy its customers, it's impossible to please everyone.
 It's estimated that less than 20% of all happy customers go out of their way to post a review on Amazon, Google, Yelp, or Facebook.
 However, when a customer is not pleased, that ratio rapidly increases above 50%.

 Social proof marketing strategies are intended to inspire those happy customers to share their experiences with others.
 And it has been proven to work.

 According to Nielsen, more than 90 percent of customers trust recommendations made by peers and others that are non-solicited.
 That's higher than any other form of advertising.
 While this seems to be the ultimate positive, the reality is that negative social proof examples are just as influential as positive ones.

 Before we explore the examples of social proof in action, it's crucial to identify the different types of social proof.
 Here are five different social proof techniques that digital marketing experts utilize to create trust and establish report.